Abhishekmishra-17/Prolog-Projects/README.md

-DS file is coming soon 😊😊😊
+DS file is in "ds" folder.